stream-labs/streamlabs-overlay/readme.md

 ## Overlay
 `overlay` - it is a window what try to stay over any other windows( even fullscreen games ) and show content of some `source`.

-`source` can be other window like chat or cpu monitor.
+`source` - can be other window like chat or cpu monitor.

 Also app can create `web view`, open url in it and use that web view as source.

+It can be build as nodejs module and as standalone app.

-## nodejs module
+## NodeJS Module
 ### Build
   There is gyp project file in repository what can be used to make node module.